 You do not need to know Linux in order to operate the Unison.
 However, for those interested, the command shell used by the Unison is the Linux standard: bash.
 All commands and file names are case sensitive, which is standard for Unix-like operating systems.
-If you are unfamiliar with Unix-like operating systems, and you would like to be able to more closely monitor or optimize the performance of your Unison you should consult good Linux reference books like:
+If you are unfamiliar with Unix-like operating systems, and you would like to be able to more closely monitor or optimize the performance of your Unison you should consult either the web at: